bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~~~ 28. how it works: the 'magic' of page requests (26) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image028.png"
-  alt="1.03 How it Works: The 'Magic' of Page Requests." style="border: 2px solid #000000; width:40%" />
+  title="1.03 How it Works: The 'Magic' of Page Requests" alt="1.03 How it Works: The 'Magic' of Page Requests." style="border: 2px solid #000000; width:40%" />
 </p>